 12.2.
-The transport of radioactive sources (including neutron radiation generators containing tritium) used in well logging should conform to national regulations and the requirements of SSR-6 (Rev. 1) [31].
-Where applicable, consideration should also be given to binding international instruments for specific modes of transport, such as the Technical Instructions for the Safe Transport of Dangerous Goods by Air [38] of the International Civil Aviation Organization (ICAO), and the International Maritime Dangerous Goods (IMDG) Code [39] of the International Maritime Organization (IMO).
-Regional agreements such as the European Agreement Concerning the International Carriage of Dangerous Goods by Road (ADR) [40] the Agreement of Partial Reach to Facilitate the Transport of Dangerous Goods, signed by the Governments of Argentina, Brazil, Paraguay and Uruguay (MERCOSUR/MERCOSUL) [41] and the European Agreement Concerning the International Carriage of Dangerous Goods by Inland Waterways (ADN) [42] may also apply.
+The transport of radioactive sources (including neutron generators containing tritium) used in well logging should conform to national regulations and the requirements of SSR-6 (Rev. 1) [22].
+Where applicable, consideration should also be given to binding international instruments for specific modes of transport, such as the Technical Instructions for the Safe Transport of Dangerous Goods by Air [39] of the International Civil Aviation Organization, and the International Maritime Dangerous Goods Code [40] of the International Maritime Organization.
+Regional agreements such as the European Agreement Concerning the International Carriage of Dangerous Goods by Road [41], the Agreement of Partial Reach to Facilitate the Transport of Dangerous Goods signed by the Governments of Argentina, Brazil, Paraguay and Uruguay [42] and the European

+Agreement Concerning the International Carriage of Dangerous Goods by Inland Waterways [43] may also apply.